TritonDataCenter/rfd/rfd/0103/README.md

         $ sapiadm reprovision <your_electric_moray_zone_uuid> <the_image_uuid_you_just_got>

 This should end the write block, as the vnodes in the pristine copy of the topology were never set to read-only mode.
+Check that this worked as expected (that you can see the remapped topology in the correct path in electric-moray and it responds to fash commands appropriately) and then reprovision any other electric-moray zones.

 #### 9. Re-enable pg dumps.